Dmcdodge1/IDS6938-SimulationTechniques-1/README.md

 	return exp(x / 2.0)*sin(5.0 * x);
 }

-Step C-F *Pictures in Images Folder
+Step C-F *Pictures of graphs in Images Folder

 1) Describe how varying the integration method changes the accuracy.
 Open up the .PNGs from the Images folder for reference.
 If you take a look at Part1.PNG you can see that each method has its level of accuracy.